Paulina-Dyulgerska/CSharp_ASP.NET_Core/README.md

 <b>This is why Conformity Check system was created and where it could vastly help!</b>

+<b>I hope you will like it and at the end - you will want to contact me! </b>

 <b>Conformity Check is deployed online and could be found here:</b>
 -	https://conformitycheck.dotnetweb.net